-This tutorial will instead utilize Adafruit’s Adafruit IO service to connect our Raspberry Pi to the outside world.
-Adafruit IO is free, secure, compatible across many development boards, and allows your device to be accessed privately or shared to others if you so choose.
+This tutorial will instead utilize Adafruit’s Adafruit IO service to connect a Raspberry Pi to the outside world.
+Adafruit IO is free, secure, compatible across many development boards, and allows your device to be accessed privately or shared with others if you so choose.
 Upgrades are available, but the free tier gives us a lot to work with and may be all that you will ever need.
-Also note that the Adafruit IO service is still in beta so some changes are expected over time.
 Please see the Internet of Things for Everyone and Adafruit IO Basics learning guides for additional information on using the Adafruit IO service.
 There is even a general category listing that contains all kinds of Adafruit IO based projects.

-My development board is the Raspberry Pi 3 Model B running the Raspbian operating system.
+My development board is the Raspberry Pi 3 Model B running the Raspberry Pi OS operating system.
 I am also using an optional GPIO breakout board to make wiring between the Raspberry Pi and the breadboard a little easier.
-If you are using a different Raspberry Pi model or a different OS that is similar to Raspbian, the vast majority of this tutorial should still apply, however, some minor changes may be necessary.
+If you are using a different Raspberry Pi model or a different OS that is similar to Raspberry Pi OS, the vast majority of this tutorial should still apply, however, some minor changes may be necessary.

 If you need assistance with your particular setup, post a question in the comments section below and I, or someone else, can try to help you.